 limên kleistos (pl. limenes kleistoi) (Latin: portus; FR: port fermé; GB: closed port): intra-muros port connected to the city, protected by the city walls and with a narrowed entrance closable by means of doors and/or a chain.

 kôthôn (Latin: cothon, cothonum; FR: cothon; GB: cothon): used since antiquity to refer to the circular port of Carthage.
-Today’s specialists of harbour archaeology unduly associate this term to a dugged harbour-basin of any shape connected to the sea through a channel (Carayon, 2017).
+Today’s specialists of harbour archaeology unduly associate this term to an excavated harbour-basin of any shape connected to the sea through a channel (Carayon, 2017).
 The term ‘kibotos‘ (chest, box), used in Alexandria, would better fit quadrilateral shapes.
-The Greek word for a man-made dugged harbour-basin is oryktos.
+The Greek word for an excavated man-made harbour-basin is oryktos.

 ichthyotrofeíon (Latin: piscina; FR: basin d’aquaculture; GB: artificial fish pond, fish pool): used for breeding fish, usually a structure built out from the shoreline into the sea with marine concrete, or cut into shoreline formations of soft bedrock (acc. to Oleson, 2014).